johnchildren/documents/cv/cv.md

 - Python
 - Haskell
 - Golang
-- TypeScript

 #### Tools

 - NixOS and Nixpkgs
-- Make, CMake and Bazel
-- PostgreSQL, MySQL and Redis
+- PostgreSQL and Redis
-- Git and GitLab
+- Git, GitLab and JIRA
 - Parser generators such as ANTLR4 and Yacc

 #### Professional Development

 - Habitual and driven self learner
-- Regularly attends several London based meetups including London Haskell, London NixOS User Group.
+- Regularly attends several meetups including London Haskell, London NixOS User Group.
 - Attends community events such as FOSDEM and ZuriHac as well as developer conferences such as PolyConf.
+- Recently spoke at NixCon on the subject of Database Extensions.
 - Active participant in the Basingstoke Tech meetup, at which I presented about building Slackbots.

 #### Interests